 The management of HDGC family members is critical and complex.
 The following summarizes the most recent HDGC Clinical Guideline update.
 The 2015 guideline document and related supplemental protocols are provided here.
 The HDGC Clinical Guidelines – Commentary page is organized to match each major section of the guideline document.
 Follow each link to view more detailed information covering each section of the guideline.

-The IGCLC group will reconvene in March 2019 to begin the process to update the HDGC clinical guidelines.
+The IGCLC group reconvened in March 2019 to begin the process to update the HDGC clinical guidelines.

 The 2nd Consensus meeting on Hereditary Gastric Cancer was held at the Radboud University Medical Centre in Nijmegen, The Netherlands in March of 2014.
 The workshop, led by a group of clinical geneticists, gastroenterologists, surgeons, oncologists, pathologists, molecular biologists, dietician and patients representatives from nine different countries, convened in order to update the management guidelines for this condition last set in 2010 and to propose direction for future research.